 –Eucalyptus – clarifying

-Assemble ingredients.
-These aromatherapy shower tablets are super easy and inexpensive to make—you only need baking soda, essential oils, dried lavender and chamomile, if you have some on hand.
+Assemble your ingredients.
+These aromatherapy shower tablets are super easy and inexpensive to make—you only need baking soda, essential oils, dried lavender, and chamomile if you have some on hand.

-Grind chamomile and lavender blossoms in a coffee or spice grinder.
+Grind the chamomile and lavender blossoms in a coffee or spice grinder.
 Then combine the ground mixture with baking soda.

 Press into small decorative pans or silicone molds.
-One to two tablespoons is enough.
+One to two tablespoons in each is enough.

 Bake to dry out the tablets.
-Preheat oven to 350°F and bake the tablets for about 15-20 minutes.
+Preheat your oven to 350°F, and bake the tablets for about 15 to 20 minutes.
 When they come out of the oven, they may be a little damp still, but they will continue to dry out as they cool.